32Reactions/ai-clinical-note-summariser-mvp/README.md

 This project was created to explore:

-- rapid MVP development
+- Rapid MVP development
 - AI-assisted workflows
-- product thinking in healthcare tooling
+- Product thinking in healthcare tooling
-- building and shipping small prototypes
+- Building and shipping small prototypes

 """